Mali Travel Warning

 Periodic public demonstrations occur throughout Mali.
 While most demonstrations are peaceful, a few have become confrontational.

-Most international organizations have resumed operations and allowed family members and staff to return, but continue to exercise caution and impose varying levels of security restrictions.
+Following the 2012 unrest, most international organizations have resumed operations and allowed family members and staff to return, but continue to exercise caution and impose varying levels of security restrictions.
 The U.S. Embassy is operating normally and is closely monitoring the situation and will update U.S. citizens of any major security changes.
 Our Security and Emergency Messages for U.S. Citizens are posted on the Embassy's website.

 The U.S. Embassy reminds U.S. citizens of the potential for terrorist activity throughout Mali.
 U.S. citizens are urged to exercise caution, be alert to their surroundings, and to avoid crowds, demonstrations, or any other form of public gatherings when visiting locations frequented by westerners, in and around Bamako.
 U.S. citizens throughout Mali should develop a personal security plan.
 We recommend you vary your daily routine, and travel only on main roads to the extent this is possible.
 Malian security forces regularly update security safeguards, including checkpoints and other movement control measures, without prior notice.

 The Government of Mali may periodically impose curfews and other restrictions as security needs dictate.
 U.S. citizens should monitor local news broadcasts regarding these measures.
 The U.S. Embassy may also impose temporary curfews or other restrictions on U.S. Embassy employees as needed and, from time to time, close to review its security posture in response to warnings or events.
 These actions will be shared with private U.S. citizen community and posted on the Embassy's website.

 U.S. citizens planning travel to Mali, particularly to destinations outside of Bamako, should consult the U.S. Embassy's website or your host organization for the most recent security assessment of the areas where you plan to travel.